Leolty/repobench/README.md

 ## Settings

-As mentioned in paper, we have three settings for each task:
+As discussed in the paper, we have three settings for each task:

-- `cross_file_first`: Masks the line that a module from a different file is first used.
+- `cross_file_first`: Masks the line where a module from a different file is used for the first time.
-- `cross_file_random`: Masks a random line that a module from a different file is used (not the first usage).
+- `cross_file_random`: Masks a random line where a module from a different file is used (not the first usage).
 - `in_file`: Masks a random line that has no cross-file dependency.

 ## How to Load Data

-You can typically use the `load_data` function found in [`data/utils.py`](data/utils.py) to load the data for each task.
+You can generally use the `load_data` function found in [`data/utils.py`](data/utils.py) to load the data for each task.
 The parameters required are:

 **Parameters**